-Over 90 per cent rely on casual work and end trapped in a cycle of poverty, like Alisane who was struggling to make a living.
+Now over 90 per cent rely on casual work and are trapped in a cycle of poverty, much like Alisane who was struggling to make a living.

 “I learnt some skills by working on building sites and sometimes I could get work but it was badly paid because I was not formally qualified and did not have experience or the right contacts.”